-Whether you move to Costa Rica or retire to Costa Rica, you are used to doing things a certain way.
+Whether you move or retire to Costa Rica, you are used to doing things a certain way.
 You do things differently than people in other countries and other cultures do.

-Different doesn’t necessarily mean wrong.
-It has to do with culture, with growing up in an area where winters are harsh or summers are hotter than hell.
+Doing things differently doesn’t necessarily mean it’s the wrong way.
+It has to do with culture, with growing up in an area where winters are harsh, or summers are hotter than hell.

 Adjust or go back home

-During the generations, many of these customs wear off, and some stick forever.
-There are of course exceptions and some even manage to keep their century-old customs in their new country.
+Many of these customs wear off during the generations, and some stick forever.
+There are, of course, exceptions, and some even manage to keep their century-old customs in their new country.

-It’s mainly because the culture you live in obliges you to adjust to life in Costa Rica, take it or leave it.
-Adjust, show respect for the people of your new country.
-Or go back to what you call home, it’ll make life easier on you and the people around you.
+It’s mainly because your culture obliges you to adjust to life in Costa Rica, take it or leave it.
+Adjust and show respect for the people of your new country.
+Or save yourself from suffering and go back to what you call home.
+That will make life easier for you and the people around you.

 And I agree with the Prime Minister.
-I, just like you, have had to adjust to the local culture when I moved to Costa Rica 4 decades ago!
+Like you, I had to adjust to the local culture when I moved here 4 decades ago!